baas-project/baas/docs/control_server/REST API.md

 **Request:** `POST /machine/[mac]/boot` <br>
 **Body:** <br>
-- *MachineModelID:* Machine that the image should be falsed to. <br>
+- *MachineModelID:* Machine that the image should be flashed to. <br>
 - *SetupUUID:* UUID associated with the image setup <br>
 - *Update:* Should the changes to the image by synced? <br>
 **Response:** <br>